pingcap/docs-cn/system-tables/system-table-inspection-result.md

 ---
 title: INSPECTION_RESULT
-summary: Learn the `INSPECTION_RESULT` diagnosis result table.
+summary: Learn the `INSPECTION_RESULT` diagnostic result table.
 category: reference
 aliases: ['/docs/dev/reference/system-databases/inspection-result/']
 ---

 # INSPECTION_RESULT

-TiDB has some built-in diagnosis rules for detecting faults and hidden issues in the system.
+TiDB has some built-in diagnostic rules for detecting faults and hidden issues in the system.

-The `INSPECTION_RESULT` diagnosis feature can help you quickly find problems and reduce your repetitive manual work.
-You can use the `select * from information_schema.inspection_result` statement to trigger the internal diagnosis.
+The `INSPECTION_RESULT` diagnostic feature can help you quickly find problems and reduce your repetitive manual work.
+You can use the `select * from information_schema.inspection_result` statement to trigger the internal diagnostics.

-The structure of the `information_schema.inspection_result` diagnosis result table `information_schema.inspection_result` is as follows:
+The structure of the `information_schema.inspection_result` diagnostic result table `information_schema.inspection_result` is as follows:

 {{< copyable "sql" >}}